 Mary O’Callaghan is a Principal with Devonshire Advisory and provides consulting services to clients throughout BC.
 Her practice focuses on Family Enterprise Succession assisting families to transition ownership and management of their business to the next generation of family members.
 She also works with clients on governance, strategic planning, and organization development.

 Mary retired in 2015 as a partner with KPMG’s Management Consulting practice.
 She holds Bachelor of Science (Honours) and Master of Business Administration degrees from the University of British Columbia, is a Fellow Certified Management Consultant and a certified Family Enterprise Advisor.
 Mary previously served on the Boards of Directors of the College of Occupational Therapists of British Columbia, the Minerva Foundation for BC Women, and on the Council of the Institute of Certified Management Consultants in BC.

-Mary was re-appointed to the board on February 1, 2021 and currently sits on the Inquiry Committee and Governance Panel.
+Mary was re-appointed to the board on February 1, 2021 and currently sits as the Chair.

 Elected Board Members

 Jeff is an occupational therapist with over 24 years of experience.
 He is the owner and director of a community-based occupational therapy private practice in Greater Vancouver.

 Jeff recently completed his Master of Science in Rehabilitation Sciences at the University of British Columbia.
 He is also an Associate Academic Fieldwork Coordinator and Clinical Assistant Professor in the Faculty of Medicine, Department of Occupational Science and Occupational Therapy.